SPICE: Semantic Pseudo-labeling for Image Clustering: Related work

-\textbf{Unsupervised Deep Clustering} methods have shown significant superiority over traditional clustering algorithms, especially in computer vision.
+Deep clustering methods have shown significant superiority over traditional clustering algorithms, especially in computer vision.
 In a data-driven fashion, deep clustering can effectively utilize the representation ability of deep neural networks.
-Initially, several methods were proposed to combine the stacked auto-encoders (SAE) with the traditional clustering algorithms \cite{Xie2016,LI2018161,DCN2016,DeepCluster2017,Zhang_2019_CVPR,DEPICT2017,VaDE2017,GMVAE,DASC2018}, such as k-means \cite{DEN2014, DMC2017} and spectral clustering \cite{DSCN2017}.
-However, since the pixel-wise reconstruction loss of SAE tends to over-emphasize low-level features, these methods have an inferior performance when clustering images of complex contents due to lack of object-level semantics.
-Instead of using SAE, JULE \cite{Yang2016Joint} and DeepClustering \cite{vf2018} alternately perform the traditional clustering algorithms, such as agglomerative clustering and k-means respectively, for clustering, and then train the convolutional neural network (CNN) with the cluster indices for representation learning.
-However, the performance of these methods can be compromised by the errors accumulated during the alternation, and their successes in online scenarios are limited as they need to perform clustering on the entire dataset.
+Initially, some methods were proposed to combine deep neural networks with traditional clustering algorithms, as shown in Fig.~\ref{fig_arcs}(a).
+Most of these clustering methods combine the stacked auto-encoders (SAE)~\cite{SDAE2010} with the traditional clustering algorithms, such as k-means~\cite{DEN2014, Xie2016, DCN2016, DMC2017, LI2018161}, Gaussian mixture model~\cite{DeepCluster2017, VaDE2017, GMVAE}, spectral clustering~\cite{DSCN2017}, subspace clustering~\cite{DASC2018, Zhang_2019_CVPR}, and relative entropy constraint~\cite{DEPICT2017}.
+However, since the pixel-wise reconstruction loss of SAE tends to over-emphasize low-level features, these methods have inferior performance in clustering images of complex contents due to the lack of object-level semantics.
+Instead of using SAE, Yang~\etal~\cite{Yang2016Joint} alternately perform the agglomerative clustering~\cite{Agglomerative} and train the representation model by enforcing the samples within a selected cluster and its nearest cluster having similar features while pushing away the selected cluster from its other neighbor clusters.
+However, the performance of JULE can be compromised by the errors accumulated during the alternation, and their successes in online scenarios are limited as they need to perform clustering on the entire dataset.